Conflux-Chain/conflux-documentation/docs/espace/tutorials/upgradableContract/transparent-proxy.md

+---
+displayed_sidebar: eSpaceSidebar
+---
-# Deploying Upgradeable Contracts using Transparent Proxies with Hardhat
+# Deploying Upgradeable Contracts using Transparent Proxy with Hardhat

-## Introduction to Transparent Proxies and Selector Conflicts
+## Introduction to Transparent Proxy and Selector Conflicts

-Before diving into the tutorial, let's briefly introduce the concepts of transparent proxies and selector conflicts:
+Before diving into the tutorial, let's briefly introduce the concepts of transparent proxy and selector conflicts:

-### Transparent Proxies
+### Transparent Proxy

-Transparent proxies are a special type of proxy contract that addresses selector conflict issues by separating management functions from user functions.
+Transparent proxy is a special type of proxy contract that addresses selector conflict issues by separating management functions from user functions.
 Key features include:

 - **Separation of Management Functions**: The proxy contract contains specific management functions (such as upgrades) that can only be called by the administrator.
 - **Transparency**: For regular users, the existence of the proxy contract is "transparent," allowing them to interact with it as if they were directly interacting with the logic contract.